 This portion of the manual is derived from the complete Slic3r manual.
 It has been customized for TAZ users.
 The original unabridged version can be found at manual.slic3r.org.
-Due to the introduction of Cura LulzBotTM Edition, the recommended printer host and slicer, this abriged Slic3r manual may not be current.

 Goals & Philosophy

 Slic3r is an original project started in 2011 by Alessandro Ranellucci (aka.
 Sound), who used his considerable knowledge of the Perl language to create a fast and easy to use application.
 Readability and maintainability of the code are among the design goals.